Maryland Test Confirms Drones Can Safely Deliver Human Organs

 So how soon can hospitals receive organs by drone delivery?
 Subbarao and Scalea both cite the same hurdles moving forward.

-Notably, drones operated in the United States must currently remain within a pilot’s line-of-sight throughout their entire flight.
+Notably, a drone operated in the United States must currently remain within a pilot’s line of sight throughout the entire flight.
 And U.S. Federal Aviation Administration regulations state that a drone may not fly higher than 122 meters (400 feet) above structures within the area in which it is flying.
-These limitations will affect not only drone delivery of vital organs, but a swath of other medical supplies for which drones are being explored as a delivery method.
+These limitations will affect not only vital organs, but a swath of other medical supplies for which drones are being explored as a delivery method.

 Scalea says, “Based on the national discussion about drone technology, I think that these things are going to be addressable and that we will be able to overcome each of them.
 Not without hard work, but I do think we can do it.”

-After working on this project for three years, he is “thrilled” that the team was able to provide a proof-of-principle that drones are a viable option for organ delivery.
+After working on this project for three years, he is “thrilled” that the team was able to provide a proof of principle that drones are a viable option for organ delivery.
 He is now working with other research groups and hospitals across the United States to identify scenarios for which drone delivery could work.

 Although the group’s recent experiment did not involve the kidney being transplanted into a living person, that is the obvious next step.
 Scalea suspects that such an experiment will happen in the very near future, perhaps early in 2019.
 “Stay tuned,” he says.